alimoayedi/egov-2022/README.md

 Code

--> active-learning
+-> active-learning-traditional

--> full-supervision-learning
+-> full-supervision-traditional

-The folders contain the experimental code.
+The folders contain the experimental code for the traditional models.

+-> BERT.ipynb

 The deep learning experiments were realised using Jupyter Notebooks on Google Colab.
+Active and Full Supervision Learning can both be selected in the notebook.

 Data